ZakharovYuriy/cpp-search-server/README.md

 		 g. **Iterators**<br>
 		 k.
 Recursion<br>
 		 l. **Stack**, **Dec**<br>
      		 m.
 Working with standard input/output streams<br>
 		    Working with file streams<br>
 		 n. **Static**, **Automatic** and **Dynamic** placement of objects in memory<br>
 		 o.
 Parallel work using the bible library **<execution>**<br>
 		 p.
 Scan algorithms<br>
 		 q.
 Asynchronous calculations using the library **<future>**<br>
 		 r.
 Race state protection: **mutex**, **lock_guard**, **atomic**-types<br>

-  2. Calculation of term frequency and inverse document frequency
+  2. Calculation of term frequency and inverse document frequency<br>
-	3. **Unit testing**
+  3. **Unit testing**<br>
-	4. Decomposition and debugging
+  4. Decomposition and debugging<br>
-	5. Creating multi-file projects
+  5. Creating multi-file projects<br>
-	6. Profiling
+  6. Profiling<br>
-	7. Evaluation of the complexity of the program
+  7. Evaluation of the complexity of the program<br>
   8. MapReduce is a concept in which the algorithm is divided into two stages:<br>
      independent filtering and transformation of individual elements (map or transform);<br>
      grouping of the results of the previous stage (reduce).<br>

 # Description of the tests performed:
 ## ManyRequests